-Kerri Reaves begins her seventh season as an assistant on Beryl Piper’s staff at Central Connecticut State University.
+Kerri Reaves begins her eighth season as an assistant on Beryl Piper’s staff at Central Connecticut State University.

 Reaves, who came to New Britain after most recently serving as an assistant at Providence, is CCSU’s recruiting coordinator.
 She also assists in game preparation while working with compliance and academic advising efforts.